Creating a winning marketing campaign is intimidating.

 Back in the 70s, Coca-Cola was the giant of the soft drink industry.
 Pepsi wanted to overtake Coke.
 So they created the Pepsi challenge.

-The Pepsi Challenge was a blind taste test between Pepsi and Coke.
+A legendary interactive marketing campaign, The Pepsi Challenge was a blind taste test between Pepsi and Coke.
 The challenges took place in shopping centers, malls, parks, and other public locations.

 The Pepsi representative presented the taste tester with two white cups, one of Coke, the other of Pepsi.
 After the drinker had tasted both and showed their preference, the representative would lift the partition that divided the table, revealing that the winning drink was Pepsi.